 In relationships, so many people put themselves first.
 They look at only one side of the equation (theirs) and forget that relationships are partnerships.
-If you want a happy home, view what your partner brings to the table as equitable and try to be fair.
+If you want a happy home, give your partner the dignity of viewing what they bring to the table as equitable to what you bring.

-- No one likes your Diva-behavior and Lording ways.
-Even if you pay all the bills, yours cannot be the only opinion in your relationship that matters or that carry the most weight.
+- Remember, no one really likes Diva-behavior and Lording ways in their home.
+Even if you pay all the bills, yours cannot be the only opinion that counts.

-- Agree on who does what chores and confirm that it feels equitable to the other person.
+- Agree on who does what chores and confirm that it feels equitable to both of you.
+Work out compromises (including getting help) for those chores that no one wants to do.

 - If you hog the closets in every room, make sure he has a Man Cave or her, a space of her own.

 - Lose the “Take me as I am” attitude.
-One of the most draining types to spend time with is someone who believes that love means accepting any version of themselves they show up as.
+One of the most draining types of people to spend your life with is someone who believes that love means accepting any version of themselves they show up as.
 This type believes that accepting 100% of their bad behavior is a gesture of love.
 It’s not.

 Be friends first

-Relationships built on friendship and mutual caretaking feel easy and comfortable—words that also describe what we want our home to feel like.
+Relationships built on friendship and mutual caretaking feel easy and comfortable.
+“Easy” and “comfortable” are words that also describe what we want our home to feel like.
 Show up for each other the way you would a friend.
 Here are some relationship habits couples who are Friends First have.

 - Have each other’s backs no matter what.
 They never let in-laws and outsiders come between them.